armory/docs/content/en/docs/Overview/demo/_index.md

 > You don't need to create this instance ahead of following the guide, only confirm access to the resources required.

+### Concepts

+The Minnaker demo uses the Armory Operator to manage services, and Kustomize to manage configuration files.
+If you're unfamiliar with either, check out the following docs before you being:

+ - {{< linkWithTitle "op-config-kustomize#how-kustomize-works" >}}
+ - {{< linkWithTitle "armory-operator#how-the-spinnaker-operator-and-the-armory-operator-work >}}

 ## {{% heading "nextSteps" %}}

 When you're ready, go to [Deploy and Install]({{< ref "docs/overview/demo/install-demo" >}}) to begin.